COVID Supplemental Template for FY21 PPR

 Applying for the Next Round of Title VI Grants: 9 Steps Your Program Can Take Right Now

 If your program is thinking about how to get started on applying for the next cycle of Title VI grants, check out this getting started checklist.
-It's full of information on how you can prepare now to be ready to apply in 2022.
+It's full of information on how you can prepare now to be ready to apply later this year.

 Tips and Tricks for Making OAAPS Reporting Easier

 Check out these helpful tips and tricks for logging into OAAPS, entering your data, and navigating the system.

 This MIPPA cheat sheet will help you understand the important dates and grant requirements for FY19 and FY20 Tribal MIPPA grants, as well as provide you with ways to spend down your MIPPA dollars.
 Find the MIPPA Cheat Sheet here.

 How to Report COVID Expenditures on the PPR

 Title VI grantees should be able to provide information on how COVID Supplemental grants (FFCRA, CARES, etc.) were spent during the period of 4/1/2020 – 3/31/2021.
 There are two ways that grantees can share this information with ACL: